Team-CLUE/headfirst_design_pattern/setup/WINDOW_SETUP.md

 ## Customizing
-If you want to automatically make your custom window environment Just run `setup_window.sh` in this directory with administor authorized state
+If you want to automatically make your custom window environment Just run `setup-window.sh` located this directory with administor authorized state